globus/globus-automate-client/docs/source/migration.rst

 In this section, we will cover two popular tools for converting YAML to JSON, yq (written in Go) and remarshal (written in Python).
-We will also cover one python library, ``pyyaml``, which can be used to load YAML data and pass it to the ``globus-sdk``.
+We will also cover one Python library, ``pyyaml``, which can be used to load YAML data and pass it to the ``globus-sdk``.
-Various other tools provide similar functionality in other languages, and there are alternative parsers available in python.
+Various other tools provide similar functionality in other languages, and there are alternative parsers available in Python.

 remarshal
 ~~~~~~~~~